A Message from the Commissioner of the New York City Department of Health and Mental Hygiene

 - Rescue and recovery workers who started rescue work on or soon after 9/11 or who worked at the WTC site for a long time were also more likely to develop PTSD.
-Workers from non-emergency occupations also suffered high rates of PTSD.
+Workers from non-emergency occupations also suffered higher rates of PTSD than emergency responders

 - People who experienced trauma before or after 9/11, such as losing a job after the attacks, or urban or domestic violence, were at increased risk for developing PTSD.

 - Those exposed to WTC-related dust were more likely to develop respiratory symptoms, sinus problems, asthma or lung problems.
-One in 10 Registry enrollees developed new-onset asthma within 6 years of 9/11, 3 times the national rate.
+One in 10 Registry enrollees developed new-onset asthma within six years of 9/11, three times the national rate.
 New cases were highest during the first 16 months after 9/11.

-- Intense dust cloud exposure on 9/11 increased everyone's risk for developing asthma.
-The risk was also increased among:
+- Intense dust cloud exposure on 9/11 increased the risk of developing asthma.
+These groups were especially at risk:

-- Lower Manhattan residents and office workers who returned to homes or workplaces covered with a thick coating of dust; and
+- Lower Manhattan residents and office workers who returned to homes or workplaces covered with a thick coating of dust

 - Studies also have identified persistent abnormal pulmonary function in other WTC rescue and recovery workers, including police, and in Lower Manhattan residents and area workers.

-- Both epidemiologic and clinical studies demonstrate substantial comorbidity of mental health conditions with respiratory illness in WTC-exposed groups.
+- Both epidemiologic and clinical studies demonstrate substantial co-morbidity (co-occurrence) of respiratory illness and mental health conditions in WTC-exposed groups.